flageval-baai/FlagEval/mCLIPEval/README.md

 ### Evaluation

 You can evaluate a model on multiple datasets once a time with `evaluate.py` with different parameters.
+* [Tips] The evaluation process would take some time.
+You might use `screen` or `nohup` in case interuption of the process.
-The default data directory is `eval_benchmarks`.
+* [Tips] The default data directory is `eval_benchmarks`.
 You can use `--root=[YOUR_DATA_DIRECTORY]` to use customize data directory.
+* [Tips] You can use `--verbose` to save temporary evaluation results and resume from these results.

 #### CIFAR-10 and CIFAR-100 example
 `--datasets` specify the datasets which are used for evaluation, default to choose all datasets.